Pandemic modelers eye prospect of summer surges

 Accordingly, the model trajectories have various potential outcomes, like those shown on hurricane path projections on a weather forecast.
 “It’s never static, and we’d have to change our projections based on variables as we go along,” he said, adding surveillance based on testing and contact tracing could limit the scope of any second wave.

-Still, the prospect of even a summer surge looms following weeks after reopenings and the Memorial Day weekend.
-Stony Brook University has a new model for Suffolk that shows three projected courses for COVID-19 from the current 39,000 cases, including one that could see a spike to more than 45,000 by late June.
-Just 20% to 30% increases in mobility and inconsistent mask wearing can bring the level to around 42,500 by late June.
-Increasing mobility by 50% without mask wearing brings it to 45,000 cases by that time.
-The model projects the first scenario is more likely.
+Still, the prospect of even a summer surge looms weeks after reopenings and the Memorial Day weekend.
+Stony Brook University has a new model for Suffolk that shows three projected courses for COVID-19 infections from the current 39,000-plus cases, including one that could see a spike to more than 45,000 by late June with a 50% increase in mobility.
+Just a 20% to 30% increase in mobility and inconsistent mask wearing can bring the level to around 42,500 by late June, the most likely scenario, the model states.
+The third, baseline scenario projects a relatively smaller increase in infections.

 Sean Clouston, an associate professor at Stony Brook University’s School of Public Health who has been modeling the virus in Suffolk and for Stony Brook’s hospitals, said projections of the model to date have been relatively accurate, starting with the major decision to lock down society in mid March.